vineyard-bloom/bloom-forms/docs/validate-as-options.md

 - You can also `checkField` on an individual input.
 Usually this is used `onBlur` on a specific input.
 ```
-// example input that checks on blur
+// example input that checks on blur (checkField is passed in by the Form wrapper automatically)
   <TextInput
     onBlur={props.checkField}
     validateAs='not-empty'
   />
 ```

-- You can `checkMultipleFields`, which receives an array of field names to check.
+- You can `checkMultipleFields`, which receives the id of the form and an array of field names to check.
 This can be triggered from anywhere, using the method from [formActions](https://github.com/vineyard-bloom/bloom-forms/blob/master/docs/redux.md#formactions).
 ```
+import { formActions } from 'bloom-forms'

+  ...

   // example button to trigger multiple checks
   <TextInput
     formData={props.formData}
     name='firstName'